Need a speaker?

-Dead Air, book #2 in the “Behind the Mic Mysteries,” is done!
-It’s now in both e-book and print on Amazon at https://tinyurl.com/BuyDeadAir.
+Dead Air, book #2 in the “Behind the Mic Mysteries,” is now available in both e-book and print on Amazon at https://tinyurl.com/BuyDeadAir.
 In addition, the audio book for Fade Out is is also online at Amazon and Audible!

 In Dead Air, our young radio crime reporter, Lisa Powers, covers one of the biggest stories to hit Chandler and the Valley: the shooting of two police officers by a suspect who flees into the cornfields for a week before he’s captured, but not without Lisa’s involvement.